amangupta1992/smart-scheduler-android/README.md

 ## Overview

 A utility library for Android to schedule one-time or periodic jobs while your app is running.
 Currently, Android OS supports 3 types of scheduling APIs: `Handler`, `AlarmManager` and `JobScheduler`.
 The choice of one suitable API, the inflexibility of switching between them and the amount of boilerplate code required for setting up makes it difficult to use these APIs.
 Want to know more on this and wondering why you should prefer using this library over doing it yourself.
 Check out the [blog post](https://blog.hypertrack.io/?p=6713).

+[android-job](https://github.com/evernote/android-job) is a similar scheduling library, which unifies `AlarmManager`, `GcmNetworkManager` & `JobScheduler` APIs.
+But when it comes to implementing network dependent jobs for an interval less than `30sec` or implementing jobs while the device is in PowerSaver Mode, it fails.

 ## Download